sergio78180/centreon/doc/en/user/configuration/02hosts.rst

 General information
 ===================

-*	The **host name** field defines the host name that will be used by the Monitoring Engine.
+*	The **Host Name** field defines the host name that will be used by the Monitoring Engine.
 *	The **Alias** field shows the alias of the host.
 *	The **IP address / DNS** field defines IP address or DNS name of the host.
 The **Resolve** button enables us to resolve the domain name by questioning the DNS server configured on the central server.
-*	The **Community SNMP & Version** fields contain the name of the community and the SNMP version.
+*	The **SNMP Community & Version** fields contain the name of the community and the SNMP version.
 *	The **Monitored from** field indicates which poller server is charged with monitoring this host.
 *	The **Host Templates** field enables us to associated one or more models of hosts with this object.
 To add  a host model, click on the button |navigate_plus|.

 In case of conflicts of settings present on multiple models, the host model above overwrites the identical  properties defined in host models below.
 The button |move| enables us to change the order of host models.
 The button |delete| serves to delete the host model.

-*	If the **Create Services linked to the Template too** field is defined as **Yes**, Centreon automatically generates the services basing itself on the service templates linked to the host templates defined above (see the chapter :ref:`hosttemplates`).
+*	If the **Create Services linked to the Template too** field is defined as **Yes**, Centreon automatically generates the services based their self on the service templates linked to the host templates defined above (see the chapter :ref:`hosttemplates`).

 Monitoring properties of the host